-Hindu mythology dates back to several centuries where Lord Ganesh is worshiped before the start of any puja.
-Although there are many Ganesh temples located in and around various corners of the nation, the Siddhatek Ganpati Mandir makes way for special significance.
-Being one of the ‘Ashtavinayaka’ temples in Maharashtra, the Siddhatek Ganpati of Siddhatek is located close to the Daund railway station.
-This famous holy shrine stands supreme on a hillock being surrounded by dense forests of Babul trees.
-It is considered to be a sacred tourist destination for pilgrims all around the world.
+Hindu mythology dates back to several centuries where devotees worship Lord Ganesh before the start of any puja.
+Although there are many Ganesh temples in and around various corners of the nation, the Siddhatek Ganpati Mandir has special significance.
+Being one of the ‘Ashtavinayaka’ temples in Maharashtra, the Siddhatek Ganpati of Siddhatek is close to the Daund railway station.
+A dense forests of Babul trees surrounds this famous holy shrine.
+It stands supreme on a hillock.
+It isa sacred tourist destination for pilgrims all around the world.

 History and Legend of Siddhatek Ganpati

-- The auspicious shrine is said to have been built by Lord Vishnu.
+Lord Vishnu built the auspiscious shrine.
 It was later destroyed over time and a cowherd had a vision of this temple who ultimately found the icon of Siddhi Vinayaka.
-From then on, the cowherd began worshipping the deity and people came to know about this shrine.
+From then on, the cowherd began worshipping the deity and this shrine became popular.

-- Siddhatek Ganpati temple in its present form was built by Ahilyabai Holkar, the Philosopher Queen of Indore.
-Sardar Haripant Phadke was the commander in chief and an official of the Peshwa rulers.
-He had built the Nagarkhana or the chamber which is the home to Nagaras and a paved road leading to the main door of the temple.
-He was given this post after worshipping the deity for 21 days and daily circling the temple 21 times.
+Ahilyabai Holkar, the Philosopher Queen of Indore built the Siddhatek Ganpati temple in its present form.
+Also, Sardar Haripant Phadke was the commander in chief and an official of the Peshwa rulers.
+He built the Nagarkhana or the chamber which is the home to Nagaras and a paved road leading to the main door of the temple.
+Moreover, he worshipped the deity for 21 days and circled the temple 21 times daily.

-- The Ganapatya, a particular sect of people that worships Ganesha as the Supreme Almighty, Saint Morya Gosavi, and Narayan Maharaj are depicted as having worshipped at the temple where they attained siddhi.
+The Ganapatya, a particular sect of people that worships Ganesha as the Supreme Almighty, Saint Morya Gosavi, and Narayan Maharaj worshipped at the temple where they attained siddhi.

-- As per the legends, the ‘Mudgala Purana’ describes the events relating to the beginning of the Creation.
-Lord Brahma is said to have been emerged from the lotus that rises from Lord Vishnu’s navel.
+As per the legends, the ‘Mudgala Purana’ describes the events relating to the beginning of the Creation.
+Lord Brahma emerged from the lotus that rises from Lord Vishnu’s navel.
 While creating the universe, Vishnu was in his yoganidra and two demons rise from the dirt in his ear.
-The demons, namely, Madhu and Kaitabha disturb the process of creation which made Lord Vishnu to rise from his sleep.
-Vishnu was unable to defeat them and asks Lord Shiva for help.
-Shiva points to him that he has forgotten to invoke Lord Ganesha before the fight.
-Consecutively, Vishnu performs penance at Siddhatek and invokes the God of beginning and obstacle removal.
-Ganesha being pleased defeated all the demons and it is in this place that Vishnu acquired siddhi and the place was named Siddhatek.
+Then the demons, namely, Madhu and Kaitabha disturbed the process of creation which made Lord Vishnu to rise from his sleep.
+But, Vishnu was unable to defeat them and asked Lord Shiva for help.
+So, Shiva told him that he has forgotten to invoke Lord Ganesha before the fight.
+Consecutively, Vishnu performed penance at Siddhatek and invoked the God of beginning and obstacle removal.
+Ganesha defeated all the demons, and it is in this place that Vishnu acquired siddhi.
+Hence the place became famous as Siddhatek.

 Significance of Siddhatek Ganpati

-- Siddhatek Ganpati is built along the river Bhima and is located in Karjat taluka of Ahmednagar district.
+Siddhatek Ganpati is along the river Bhima and is in Karjat taluka of Ahmednagar district.

-- The Siddhatek Ganpati Mandir is made of black stones and is located facing the north direction.
+The Siddhatek Ganpati Mandir consists of black stones faces the north direction.

 Siddhatek Ganpati Mandir Timings